Topical Steroid Withdrawals and Steroid Phobia

 Summary

-AMPERNA® advocates for more awareness and education around steroids, their risks and we want to help spread the word that steroid withdrawal is a real and debilitating side effect.
+AMPERNA® advocates for more awareness and education around topical steroids and their risks.
+We want to help spread the word that topical steroid withdrawal is a real and debilitating side effect.

-If steroids are prescribed by doctors and dermatologists they need to be open and transparent about these real risks and side effects and give patients a thorough plan in proper use.
-Plus they also need to be there to help patients wean from steroids safely to avoid risking steroid withdrawal.
+If any form of steroids are prescribed by doctors and dermatologists they need to be open and transparent about these risks and side effects and give patients a thorough plan in proper use.
+They also need to be there to help patients wean from the prescribed steroids safely to avoid risking steroid withdrawal.

 @ampernaskin How to help my skin - Kiri helps her customers 1:1 with her skincare company Amperna Probiotic Skincare.
 If you need help with a skin concern such as Acne, Eczema, Perioral Dermatitis, Rosacea Etc you can email us at info@amperna.com #skincare #skincaretips #bestskincare #holistichealth #holistic #acne #acnehelp #bestacneproducts #acneproneskin #tsw ♬ Aesthetic - Tollan Kim